Table of Contents

 - Invoking Discovery Studio via Windows Desktop with X-Win32

-On Kure and Killdevil one uses the “module” command to prepare the session for using Discovery Studio.
+On Killdevil one uses the “module” command to prepare the session for using Discovery Studio.
 To add Discovery Studio for just the current session one would enter:

 module add discoverystudio

-To have Discovery Studio available with every Kure or Killdevil login (but not affect your current session):
+To have Discovery Studio available with every Killdevil login (but not affect your current session):

 module initadd discoverystudio